coryodaniel/bonny/guides/migrations.md

 ## Migrating from 0.5 to a newer version

-This version of Bonny introduces a new controller module `Bonny.ControllerV2` and deprecates the old `Bonny.Controller` Follow these steps to migrate your operator to work with `Bonny.ControllerV2`.
+This version of Bonny introduces a new controller module `Bonny.ControllerV2` and deprecates the old `Bonny.Controller`.
+Follow these steps to migrate your operator to work with `Bonny.ControllerV2`.

 ### Add API Versions to Application Configuration